talwrii/howto-notes-LISSinator/readme.md

 On my LISSinator I have both musical instruments and drama television.

 #Remote control for mac
 Using a treadmill means that it is often difficult to type.
 A solution we propose here is using a handheld keyboard as a remote control.
+The idea is that the handheld keyboard can be held while doing the treadmill allowing for freer motion.

 ## Switching desktops
-We use hammerspoon for this
+We use hammerspoon together with a the bluetooth keyboard and a binding for this in karabiner.